oriverk/blog.oriverk.dev/README.md

 ## Usage
 **please use `yarn` instead of `npm`.**
-**Attention, this site uses mjs to generate some file, so you need nodejs v13 at least !**
+**Attention.
+This repo uses mjs to generate some file, so you need nodejs v13 at least!
+(But Vercel support only LTS ver.
+So be carefull)**

 ```bash
 yarn install